 Because of its modularity and the precise prediction of the thermodynamic of its building blocks, the nanoswitches represent a perfect toolkit to exploit naturally occurring systems.
 We have mimicked several of these mechanisms (such as allostery, sequestration etc) and have demonstrated how this know-how can be applied to overcome the limitation represented by the fixed dynamic range characteristic of most of our sensors (JACS, 2011; Angew.
 2012; JACS, 2012).
 We have thus created sensors with broader or even more complex, three-state stimulus-response curve, by exploiting a well know evolution’s strategy which is based on the coupling of several copies of a given recognition element differing in affinity.
 Conversely, we have exploited the sequestration mechanism used by nature to narrow the dynamic range of many regulatory cascades to create a very steep “ultrasensitive” response to changes in target concentration (PlOS Comp.
 Biol.
 2011).
 We did so using not only DNA probes (in solution and surface) but also enzymes (Anal.
 Chem., 2011).
 The “all-or-none” response that we achieved may be useful in the development of molecular logic gates.
 These, in turn, may enable the development of molecular-scale computers and “autonomously regulated” chemical systems, ideas that have attracted significant recent interest.
 Media coverage of this activity.
 Other press here and here.

 Another very interesting application of mimicking “nature-inspired” strategies have been achieved in collaboration with the group of Prof. Kevin Plaxco.
 We have rationally designed several DNA-based switches and sensors that, by mimicking the “Hill-type” allosteric cooperativity, show all-or-none digital response.
-We have re-engineered DNA-based probes, aptamers and metal ions sensors that show cooperativity experimentally indistinguishable from the theoretically expected maximum.
-The papers can be found here and here.
+We have re-engineered DNA-based probes, aptamers and metal ions sensors that show cooperativity experimentally indistinguishable from the theoretically expected maximum (Angewandte 2014; PNAS 2014).
 A nice commentary in Science has been recently published about this work.
 Currently, we are investigating other possible means of achieving hemoglobin-like cooperativity with Hill coefficients > 2.

 4) Triplex based clamp-switches

 We are characterizing novel nanoswitches based on the use of triplex-DNA and Hoogsteen base pairing.
 Because of the double recognition events on two different regions of the same target the affinity and specificity of this probe is highly improved in comparison to a probe that employs only Watson-Crick base pairing.
-The mechanism we have characterized allows to bind at room temperature very short targets of DNA and its improved specificity compared to simple hybridization-based probes appears particularly suitable not only for sensing and therapeutic purposes (PCR, in vivo imaging of small repeats, interfering DNAs) applications in which both affinity and specificity play a crucial role but also for applications calling for a better control over the building of DNA nanostructures such as DNA nanomachines and DNA origami. (see our new paper on this subject here).
+The mechanism we have characterized allows to bind at room temperature very short targets of DNA and its improved specificity compared to simple hybridization-based probes appears particularly suitable not only for sensing and therapeutic purposes (PCR, in vivo imaging of small repeats, interfering DNAs) applications in which both affinity and specificity play a crucial role but also for applications calling for a better control over the building of DNA nanostructures such as DNA nanomachines and DNA origami.
+(ACS Nano 2013).

 5) pH-controlled DNA-based switches and reactions